HarshVaragiya/Chat-Application/README.md

 Should work out of the box, atleast for device on LAN Have Fun!

-It uses Sockets to communicate and also has threading so you can recieve messages while you send messages!
+It uses TCP Sockets to communicate and also has threading so you can recieve messages while you send messages!

 # Future :
 0. NAT Punching Features, and using a UDP Socket with message integrity verification to pass through some firewalls.